laravelpanel/docs/create-gallery.md

 5. Fetch data on client side and show the gallery

+if you want finished code you can download it from [here](https://github.com/serverfire/gallery)
 # Create the files we need

 After you have installed the Laravel and LaravelPanel from the links above, you need to create the crud for gallery items.